How To Hit Your Chips with Solid Contact

 A lot of times fat and thin shots come from the same swing errors.
 A golfer who hits it fat might also struggle with hitting the ball thin especially when trying to correct the fat shot.

-A good setup is a must in chipping.
+A good setup is a very important when chipping.
 We want to play the ball more towards the back of our stance and also have a narrower stance than with our full swing.
 A narrow stance will help to eliminate too much body movement and weight shift.

 Playing the ball off the back foot will help you to hit down on the golf ball.
 It's important to hit down on the golf ball because the loft of the club is what makes the ball go up in the air.
 Golfers who are trying to help the ball up will often hit fat or thin shots.